TITLE 35: ENVIRONMENTAL PROTECTION

 Section 304.125 pH

-a) Except as provided below no person shall cause or allow the negative logarithm of the hydrogen ion concentration (pH) in any effluent to be more or less respectively than the maximum and minimum values for ph range indicated in the following table:
+a) Except as provided below a person must not cause or allow the negative logarithm of the hydrogen ion concentration (pH) in any effluent to be more or less respectively than the maximum and minimum values for pH range indicated in the following table:

 CONSTITUENT